CodeIntelligenceTesting/jazzer.js/docs/jest-integration.md

 npx jest --coverage
 ```

-Note that unlike for the Jazzer.js CLI Jest only accepts the long flag of
+**Note**: Unlike the Jazzer.js CLI, Jest only accepts the long flag of
 `--coverage`!

 Additional options for coverage report generation are described in the